SeanShubin/condorcet-backend/docs/object-relational-mapping.md

 Notice that in candidateCount we use the election name rather than the election id, so still have not exposed the fact that we are using a relational database or sql.

-For queries, I just write a mapping function from a ResultSet to a domain object.
+For queries, I write a mapping function from a ResultSet to a domain object.
 These functions usually only look at the current row of the ResultSet, and also handle any needed type conversions, such as from a java.sql.Timestamp to an java.time.Instant